marcelm/cutadapt/doc/guide.rst

 mean that the error rate for such a case is 40%, which is clearly not what was desired.

+Insertions and deletions can be disallowed by using the option ``--no-indels``.

 See also the :ref:`section on details of the alignment algorithm <algorithm>`.

-Note also that insertions and deletions can be disallowed by using the option ``--no-indels``.

 .. _wildcards: